vrvis/vis_draco_kb/README.md

 ### Local development server

-* Run `ng serve` for starting a development server:
+* Use Angular to start a local development server:
   ```
   ng serve
   ```
   *Autocompletion* and *sharing usage data* do not have to be enabled, when asked.
 * Navigate your browser to http://localhost:4200/

 ### Production Build